cdransf/select-pagination/README.md

 Install via [npm](https://www.npmjs.com/package/@daviddarnes/component-name): `npm install @cdransf/select-pagination`

+The component assumes your pagination starts at index `0`, but you may override this using the `baseIndex` attribute.

 ## Example usage

 Add the `select-pagination.js` to your markup and define the necessary component markup: